 Only Melaleuca Offers a Solution

-For more than three decades, Melaleuca scientists have formulated cleaning products that perform the household chores required of them without reliance on the cheap, available, and now documented-as-dangerous chemicals cited in the ECRHS III study.
-Our EcoSense line has taken a firm stance on ingredients like ammonia, quaternary disinfectants, chlorine bleach, and other dangerous chemicals.
+For more than three decades, Melaleuca scientists have formulated cleaning products that perform household chores with unparalleled results—without the cheap, widely available, dangerous chemicals national brands are known to contain.
+Our EcoSense® line has taken a firm stance on ingredients like ammonia, quaternary disinfectants, chlorine bleach, and other dangerous chemicals.
 We don’t use them!
 We never have and never will!

 What’s more, EcoSense products are proven to perform.
 They clean as well or better than the competitive products that use dangerous ingredients.
 They provide a clean that is far greater than water alone could ever provide.
 And their advanced formulas clean better than other supposed “green” products by measurable margins.
 There is a reason Melaleuca has been the leader in safer-for-your-home cleaners for more than a generation.